UMAprotocol/UMIPs/UMIPs/umip-95.md

 # Motivation

-The changes in the collateral ratio and liquidation treshold for USDC-backed synthetic assets allow us to scale more without adding additional risks.
-Due to the redeployment of new `PerpetualPoolParty.sol` contracts and `PoolOnChainPriceFeed.sol` contracts in order to lower the initial GCR and liquidation tresholds for our current synthetic assets we've decide to clean up some of the unnecessary code and improve the security of our protocol with the modifications explained in this document.
+The changes in the collateral ratio and liquidation threshold for USDC-backed synthetic assets allow us to scale more without adding additional risks.
+Due to the redeployment of new `PerpetualPoolParty.sol` contracts and `PoolOnChainPriceFeed.sol` contracts in order to lower the initial GCR and liquidation thresholds for our current synthetic assets we've decide to clean up some of the unnecessary code and improve the security of our protocol with the modifications explained in this document.

 By redeploying the `DerivativeFactory.sol` we'll be able to move forward with a more clean, secure and scalable infrastructure.